drpetersonfernandes/RomValidator/ReadMe.md

 # ROM Validator

-A Windows desktop utility for validating ROM files against DAT files to ensure they are accurate and uncorrupted.
+A Windows desktop utility for validating ROM files against No-Intro DAT files to ensure they are accurate and uncorrupted.

 ![ROM Validator](screenshot.png)